-From online games to videos and interactive tools like WSFS iQ, there are no shortage of resources available to meet the preferred learning style of your children.
+From online games to videos and interactive tools, there are no shortage of resources available to meet the preferred learning style of your children.

 Saving and budgeting are lifelong elements of your financial journey.
 By building a solid foundation for your children at a young age, you’ll set them up for success when it comes to more complicated money matters as they reach their teenage years and mature into adulthood.

 About the Author – Robert Juliano

 Bob Juliano is Vice President, Director of Corporate Giving & Financial Literacy at WSFS Bank.
 He is a financial education expert for the Bank and has taught K-12 financial literacy to thousands of children.

 You did it!
 With your college, trade school or high school diploma in hand, you’re ready to strike out on your own into the real world.
 Whether you have a job in your chosen field lined up or are searching for the right opportunity, now is a great time to take a good look at your post-graduate finances to determine next steps in your new money management journey.Read More

 The excitement that comes with the decision to purchase a home together, getting engaged or married can bring with it some added stress, particularly when it comes to discussing shared finances.
 According to a recent WSFS Bank study, 50% of Millennial and Gen Zers said discussing money with family makes them very uncomfortable.Read More

 Over the past year, we’ve seen a rapid acceleration of consumers using mobile banking and digital payment options to keep track of their expenses, send and receive money from family and friends, make purchases at local businesses and more.Read More